WR Ohio State

 Campbell has tremendous hands, catching the ball away from his body and creating protection against defenders.
 He makes tough catches in traffic, but can also create enough separation to get free as well.
 Once the ball is in his hands, Campbell becomes a running back; he even exhibits contact balance, a term usually reserved for high-end runners.
 On top of his ability to absorb and deflect contact, Parris Campbell has elite (read: sub 4.4) speed.
 He can fight off press man when necessary, but Campbell is an assassin versus zone coverage.

-Campbell will occasionally be bothered by very physical corners, getting pushed off route, but his game appears to be virtually bulletproof.
+Campbell will occasionally be bothered by very physical corners, getting pushed off route, but his short to intermediate game appears to be virtually bulletproof.
+The biggest question surrounding Campbell is whether or not his speed translates into downfield production; (he was seldom used to stretch the field for Ohio State.)

-Campbell projects as a versatile slot-plus receiver with the ability to take the top off a defense or win in the dirty areas as necessary.
+Campbell projects as a versatile slot-plus receiver with the ability to win in the dirty areas and after a catch as necessary.
 He’s got the combination of speed, size, and refinement that should play well at the next level.